How to stay ahead of payment fraudsters

 The fraudster sets up a storefront that sells high-demand goods at competitive prices.
 Once customers place orders on the fraudster’s website, the fraudster uses stolen credit card numbers or other types of payment data to purchase legitimate goods from your e-commerce website.

 While the fraudster’s store customers may be receiving real goods for an unbelievably low price, the victims are those whose credit card information has been stolen.
-Your business also loses as you end up shipping real items our to the fraudster.
+Your business also loses as you end up shipping real items out to the fraudster.

 Pagejacking